Marco-Congedo/FourierAnalysis.jl/README.md

 This package is still in a preliminary stage.
 It needs throughout testing.
-Any independent reviewer is welcome.
+Independent reviewers are more then welcome.

 ## About the Author